Bono State: Legacy

-Politically, the Bono legacy endured through centuries of Asante domination and colonial rule after Bono-Manso's fall in 1722–23, the Bono regrouped around Takyiman, preserving their state identity.
-In 1948, Bono-Takyiman formally disengaged from the Asante Confederacy, leading to the formation of the Bono Federation in 1951.
-The government of Ghana later created the Brong-Ahafo Region and the Brong-Ahafo House of Chiefs in 1960, institutionalizing Bono traditional authority within the modern state.
-In the late twentieth century, Bono scholars and traditional leaders established the Bonoman Resource Center for Indigenous Knowledge (BRCIK) in Takyiman to document, preserve, and promote Bono medicinal practices, oral traditions, and cosmological knowledge.
-The center represents a continuation of the intellectual and cultural heritage of Bonoman, ensuring that traditional epistemologies remain part of Ghana's national discourse on development and identity.
+Bono political institutions continued at Takyiman after the fall of Bono Manso and through the periods of Asante and British rule.
+In 1948, Takyiman withdrew from the Asante Confederacy, followed by the formation of the Bono Federation in 1951.
+The government of Ghana created the Brong-Ahafo Region and the Brong-Ahafo House of Chiefs in 1960.
+In the late twentieth century, Bono scholars and traditional leaders established the Bonoman Resource Center for Indigenous Knowledge (BRCIK) in Takyiman.
+The center records Bono medicinal practices, oral traditions, and religious knowledge.